Top 100 Best Series On Disney+ (Australia/New Zealand)

 25) Big Shot

 After getting ousted from the NCAA, a men’s basketball coach is given a chance for redemption with a coaching position at an elite private high school.
 He soon learns that the teenage players require empathy and vulnerability — foreign concepts for the stoic Coach Korn (John Stamos).
 By learning how to connect with his players, Marvyn starts to grow into the person he’s always hoped to be.
 The girls learn to take themselves more seriously, finding their footing both on and oﬀ the court.
-This is an underrated series and the entire series is now available on Disney+.
+This is an underrated series and both seasons are available on Disney+.

 “Dopesick” examines how one company triggered the worst drug epidemic in American history.
 The series takes viewers to the epicenter of America’s struggle with opioid addiction, from the boardrooms of Big Pharma, to a distressed Virginia mining community, to the hallways of the DEA.
 Defying all the odds, heroes will emerge in an intense and thrilling ride to take down the craven corporate forces behind this national crisis and their allies.
 The limited series is inspired by the New York Times bestselling book by Beth Macy and is only available on Disney+ in New Zealand and Australia.